apache/inlong-website/docs/quick_start/data_sync/mysql_clickhouse_example.md

 ![Source_data](img/mysql_clickhouse/audit.png)

 ## FAQ
-ClinkHouse fails to write data, you can view the error on the Flink page and check the permissions of the user and table engine used.
+ClickHouse fails to write data, you can view the error on the Flink page and check the permissions of the user and table engine used.